-The dearth of data for pedestrian and bicycle travel has recently been affirmed by a private sector company stepping forward and proposing a national documentation project (2) including counting standards.
+There is insufficient data for bicycle and pedestrian professionals to adequately forecast demand, adjust short term counts to other times of year, or quantify the benefit of improvements.
+Specific research on the factors influencing non-motorized travel behavior has been called for by the Federal Highway Administration (1).
+The general lack of data has recently been affirmed by a private sector company stepping forward and proposing a national documentation project (2) including counting standards.
 Such a task is daunting, as pedestrian volumes have been found to vary by location, street and path type and days of the week (3).
 While some have demonstrated relatively stable daily patterns in hourly pedestrian volumes even when overall total volume differs, the difference by land use type and surroundings are still noted (4).
 When researchers consider forecasting pedestrian travel, the large number of factors affecting levels becomes the challenge (5).
-Moreover, automated methods to count pedestrians can be prone to errors and simply cannot capture the complex factors affecting pedestrian volumes including behavioral aspects (1).
+Moreover, automated methods to count pedestrians can be prone to errors and simply cannot capture the complex factors affecting pedestrian volumes including behavioral aspects (6).

 Previous studies have addressed the impacts of climate and season to some extent.
-Clifton et al. (6) found in their Maryland studies that slightly more than 40% of both males and females reported reducing walking in bad weather and that 12-15% stopped walking due to season.
-In a survey of Tennessee university students, 24% of respondents cited weather as a factor for driving instead of biking or walking (7).
-In Australia, weather and season were found to have only slight effects on bicycle commuters (8).
-The authors of this study argue that the perception of weather rather than the weather itself might be more of a deterrent (8).
+Clifton et al. (7) found in their Maryland studies that slightly more than 40% of both males and females reported reducing walking in bad weather and that 12-15% stopped walking due to season.
+In a survey of Tennessee university students, 24% of respondents cited weather as a factor for driving instead of biking or walking (8).
+In Australia, weather and season were found to have only slight effects on bicycle commuters (9).
+The authors of this study argue that the perception of weather rather than the weather itself might be more of a deterrent (9).

-Several studies find that weather and season affect walking speed (9, 10, 11) although results vary.
-In some cases, winter increases walking speed while others find the opposite.
-Muraleetharan et al. (12) suggest that walking may increase in winter in their Japan study because cyclists are walking not biking.
+Several studies find that weather and season affect walking speed (10,11,12) although results vary.
+Some have found winter increases walking speed while others find the opposite.
+Muraleetharan et al. (13) suggest that walking may increase in winter in their Japan study because cyclists are walking not biking.
 They also suggest weather may impact route choice.
-Guo et al. (13) have found that season affects transit ridership.
+Guo et al. (14) have found that season affects transit ridership.

 In summary, levels of pedestrian activity are found to be affected by numerous complex factors.
 More pedestrian data are needed in order to address a range of important transportation planning questions.
 Others have obtained results that suggest weather and season are factors that affect pedestrian levels to some degree.
 This study has the advantage of a long time period of data collection (hourly observations for a full year) in a location with a significant range of weather conditions.
 However, data are only collected in one location.
-Previous studies suggest there is a large range of variation in pedestrian volumes between locations and therefore our results will likely not be widely transferable.

 Measuring the impact of weather will allow planners and program managers to consider weather as a factor to lengthen the pedestrian transportation season in northern climates or to take steps to encourage walking during bad weather such as snow, ice or rain.
-Furthermore, seasonal adjustments for pedestrian accident exposure have been suggested (14) and the complete data to obtain such factors which will vary spatially and temporarily have not been collected.
+Furthermore, seasonal adjustments for pedestrian accident exposure have been suggested (15) and the complete data to obtain such factors which will vary spatially and temporarily have not been collected.
 This suggests pedestrian travel data are important for planning purposes as well as safety analyses.
 Collecting data for a long period at one site provides a means to assess whether relative patterns by hour of day and consistency throughout the week allow for correction factor development.